biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/exchange.md

 console.log(feeDiscountSchedule)
 ```

-### Fetch the fee discounts associated with an biyaliquid address
+### Fetch the fee discounts associated with an biyachain address

 ```ts
 import { ChainGrpcExchangeApi } from '@biya-coin/sdk-ts'